Phototherapy Patient Information

 Phototherapy may be approved to treat your skin condition

-In addition to psoriasis and vitiligo light therapy has been shown to be effective for nearly 25 skin conditions including:
+In addition to psoriasis and vitiligo light therapy may be helpful for nearly 25 skin conditions including:

 - Eczema (Atopic Dermatitis)